jakobhviid/BigDataCourseExercises/lectures/07/README.md

 1. A new domain that reflects the part of the organization you are interested in.
 E.g. `Engineering`.
 1. A new business glossary term group.
 E.g. `RD`.
 1. Append two terms in your newly created term group (`RD`) called `experiments` and `results`.
-1. Hereafter create one new term (`analysis`) that inherits from the `RD` term group.
+1. Hereafter create one new term group (`analysis`) that inherits from the `RD` term group.
 How do you expect `analysis` will fit in the hierarchy?

-**Hint:** Watch this short session [DataHub 201: Business Glossary](https://youtu.be/pl9zx0CtdiU?si=1JLSC0C5uD7pOth2) on youtube to get a different explanation on this concept.
+**Hint:** Watch this short session [DataHub 201: Business Glossary](https://youtu.be/pl9zx0CtdiU?si=1JLSC0C5uD7pOth2) on YouTube to get a different explanation on this concept.

 **Task: BONUS: Create the same glossary terms in a yaml file.**